api-evangelist/website/_posts/2017-08-16-the-85-stops-along-the-api-lifecycle-i-track-on.markdown

   - Lifecycle
 image: 'https://s3.amazonaws.com/kinlane-productions/bw-icons/bw-lifecycle.png'
 ---
-I am preparing a talk for tomorrow and I needed a new list of each stop along the API lifecycle, and since each of my project exist as Github repositories, and are defined as a YAML and JSON data store, I can simply define a new liquid template for generating a new HTML listing of all the stops along the API lifecycle--after generating this list I figured I'd share here as a story.
+I am preparing a talk for tomorrow, and I needed a new list of each stop along the API lifecycle, and since each of my project exist as Github repositories, and are defined as a YAML and JSON data store, I can simply define a new liquid template for generating a new HTML listing of all the stops along the API lifecycle--after generating this list I figured I'd share here as a story.

 Here are the 85 stops along the API lifecycle landscape from my vantage point as the API Evangelist: